 You have to do all the work when using a push mower, as the motor only spins the cutting blade.
 A self-propelled mower mechanically pushes the mower forward with a gearbox connected to either the front or rear wheels.
 You simply guide it where it needs to go, and lawn mowing results in a less back-breaking experience.

 A push mower goes only as fast as you push it because the user propels the wheels.
 A one-speed self-propelled mower goes 3 miles per hour.
 A variable-speed version, which uses a throttle on the handle for control, goes up to 3 1/2 miles per hour.
-If you feel like you spend way too much time mowing your yard with a push mower, a self-propelled mower could dramatically reduce the time spent on this chore.
+If you feel like you spend way too much time mowing your yard with a push mower, a self-propelled mower could significantly reduce the time spent on this chore, especially if you have a large yard.

 Self-propelled mowers weigh more due to the propulsion gearbox.
 Although minimal, you may still notice the extra weight.
 A push mower is somewhat easier to maneuver because of its lower weight, but remember that you still must exert more effort to move it due to the lack of a propelling motor.

 For a consumer on a budget, push mowers are much cheaper.
-Self-propelled mowers tend to cost twice as much as a push mower.
+Self-propelled mowers tend to cost up to twice as much as a push mower.

 Self-propelled mowers have larger engines that can do more work than push mowers.
 Manufacturers sell self-propelled mowers as premium mowers that have more options and bigger engines than the standard versions.